Daroom/saas-app/README.md

 # SaaS App - Business Operations Management Platform

-A modern, full-stack SaaS application designed to transform how businesses manage their operations.
-Built with cutting-edge technologies and a focus on user experience, this platform provides comprehensive tools for customer management, invoicing, and license tracking.
+A full-stack web application built as a master tenant, serving as part of the process of transforming traditional software into a multi-tenant SaaS solution for B2B use cases.
+It includes essential modules like customer management, invoicing, and license tracking, with a strong focus on scalability and user experience.

 ## ✨ Features